 Day 10: Chimpanzee tracking in Kibale National Park

-Today morning after breakfast, your driver guide will transfer you to the briefing point in the park.
-After your briefing from the ranger guide, you will start your chimp trek in the forest where you will spend of the morning depending on where the chimps nested the previous night.
+Today morning after breakfast, your driver guide will transfer you to the briefing point in the park before you can start your chimp trek.
+After your briefing from the ranger guide, you will be allocated a community of chimps to visit after which you will enter the forest where you will spend the morning depending on where the chimps nested the previous night.

-Once you locate the chimpanzees, you are allowed one hour in their presence after which you start the hike back.
-Your driver guide will pick you up and drop you at your lodge for lunch in case you did not pack it.
+Once you locate the chimpanzees, you are allowed one hour in their presence after which you start the hike back to the briefing area or your driver guide will pick you.
+You will then be dropped at the lodge for lunch for a relaxed afternoon or visit again to the community.

 Day 11: Culture Encounter with Kikorongo Women Community